Applying Customer Values to Target Market Segmentation

 Extenders = Wait & Pray

-These plan sponsors fall into two groups: Those who can readily freeze the plan and those who will hold out as they have no ability to freeze.
+These plan sponsors fall into two groups: Those who can readily freeze the plan and those who will hold out as they cannot freeze.

 The freezers make up about 25% of the private-sector Defined Benefit assets under management (AUM) and will stick with the status quo as long as possible.
 They tend to be significantly underfunded and can readily by frozen.
 But these plan sponsors will resist change and hope that favorable equity and interest rates will help close the funding gap.

 The holdouts have small (relative to the overall balance sheet) fully-funded Defined Benefit plans.
-They have no ability to freeze their plans as they are not able to reduce future benefits.
+They cannot freeze their plans as they are not able to reduce future benefits.
 Plan sponsors that can holdout will focus on equity risk premium, counting on the market to cooperate, and will make only incremental asset allocation changes over the immediate term.

 Fenders = Roll the Dice